 Do not pack away documents that may be needed for mortgage underwriting, like

-Real estate related documents for RE you own, like property tax statements, property
+- Real estate related documents for real estate you own, like property tax statements, property

 This way, when you find your new home we will have everything needed to submit a loan application, and need just updated bank statements and pay stubs: (We prefer PDF copies of documents, but will accept hard copies if needed.